-In my last I apologized for the very brief manner in which I should be obliged to give, in many instances, the history of this church.
+In my last, published in the third number of the "Advocate," I apologized for the brief manner in which I should be obliged to give, in many instances, the history of this church.
 Since then yours of Christmas has been received.
-It was not my wish to be understood that I could not give the leading items of every important occurrence, at least so far as would effect my duty to my fellow-men, in such as contained important information upon the subject of doctrine, and as would render it intelligibly plain; but as there are in a great house many vessels, so in the history of a work of this magniwww.LatterDayTruthorg tude, many items which would be interesting to those who follow, are forgotten.
+It was not my wish to be understood that I could not give the leading items of every important occurrence, at least so far as would effect my duty to my fellowmen, in such as contained important information upon the subject of doctrine, and as would render it intelligibly plain; but as there are, in a great house, many vessels, so in the history of a work of this magnitude, many items which would be interesting to those who follow, are forgotten.
 In fact, I deem every manifestation of the Holy Spirit, dictating the hearts of the saints in the way of righteousness, to be of importance, and this is one reason why I plead an apology.

-You will recollect that I mentioned the time of a religious excitement, in Palmyra and vicinity, to have been in the 17th year of our brother J. Smith, jun.'s, age.
-This brings the date down to the year 1823.
+You will recollect that I mentioned the time of a religious excitement, in Palmyra and vicinity to have been in the fifteenth year of our brother J. Smith, Jr's, age-that was an error in the type, it should have been in the seventeenth.
+You will please remember this correction, as it will be necessary for the full understanding of what will follow in time.
+This would bring the date down to the year 1823.